Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### An organization is using Amazon CloudFront to ensure that its users experience low-latency access to its web application.
 The organization has identified a need to encrypt all traffic between users and CloudFront, and all traffic between CloudFront and the web application.
 How can these requirements be met?
 (Choose two.)

 - [ ] Use AWS KMS to encrypt traffic between CloudFront and the web application.
-- [ ] Set the Origin Protocol Policy to "HTTPS Only".
+- [ ] Set the Origin Protocol Policy to 'HTTPS Only'.
 - [x] Set the Origin's HTTP Port to 443.
-- [x] Set the Viewer Protocol Policy to "HTTPS Only" or "Redirect HTTP to HTTPS".
+- [x] Set the Viewer Protocol Policy to 'HTTPS Only' or 'Redirect HTTP to HTTPS'.
 - [ ] Enable the CloudFront option Restrict Viewer Access.

 **[⬆ Back to Top](#table-of-contents)**